Near McLean in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Erected 1998 by Department of Historic Resources.
 (Marker Number T-33.)

 Location.
 38° 56.751′ N, 77° 9.291′ W. Marker is near McLean, Virginia, in Fairfax County.
-Marker is at the intersection of Georgetown Pike (Virginia Route 193) and Chain Bridge Road (County Route 3563), on the right when traveling west on Georgetown Pike.
+It is at the intersection of Georgetown Pike (Virginia Route 193) and Chain Bridge Road (County Route 3563), on the right when traveling west on Georgetown Pike.
 Just to the west of the entrance to Langley Fork Park.
 Touch for map.
 Marker is at or near this postal address: 6200 Georgetown Pike, Mc Lean VA 22101, United States of America.
 Touch for directions.

 Also see . . .
 A Walking Tour of Civil War-Related Sites at the Langley Fork.
 This post examines the historically significant buildings in Langley and their connection to the Civil War era.
 (Submitted on February 5, 2013, by Ronald J. Baumgarten, Jr. of McLean, Virginia.)

-Photographed By Ronald J. Baumgarten, Jr., February 20, 2011
+Photographed by Ronald J. Baumgarten, Jr., February 20, 2011

 3. Gunnell's Chapel